 I got the opportunity to meet people I wouldn’t otherwise have had the chance to meet, which really, is the biggest draw for online dating.
-For example, I met this genuine guy who had just moved here 4 days prior from Chicago.
+For example, I met this genuine guy who had just moved here four days prior from Chicago.
 I met an intelligent, funny guy visiting from the Bay Area who is doing amazing genetic research that will impact the lives of millions.
-I met a ton of tech guys who ranged in level of social skills who I wouldn’t have crossed paths with organically.
+I met a ton of tech guys who I wouldn’t have crossed paths with organically.

 CONS: You can’t undo a swipe (a Bumble feature) and if you decide to have a swipe-fest, you will run out of “likes” unless you subscribe to Tinder Plus for $9.99/month.
-Even after carefully reading through each profile before swiping, I still got a few disgusting messages.
-I experienced some bugs in the app, but it improved a lot with the update from January 30th.
+Even after carefully reading through each profile before swiping right (“like”), I still recevied a few disgusting / inappropriate messages.
+I experienced some bugs in the app, but it improved with the update from January 30th.

 I feel like I’ve wasted hours of my life swiping and my thumb hurts.

 COFFEE MEETS BAGEL | Slow-paced for the busy; higher quality matches